Right-of-Way Surveys in Clay County

 Why Do Clay County Properties Need Professional Right-of-Way Surveys?

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Clay County's 644 square miles, from Green Cove Springs to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Clay County's 604.6 square miles of land area, from Green Cove Springs to surrounding communities.
 We coordinate with the Building Department and local recording offices to ensure your survey meets all county requirements.

 Clay County Survey Challenges